In this article, you will learn how to reconcile your trust accounts.

 Trust -> Reconciliations -> Create Reconciliation

 The first thing you'll want to do at this point is to select a trust account to reconcile, from the first available drop-down field.
 Doing this will open up a couple more fields, and you should end up with something like this:

 There are two ways to reconcile within Actionstep: manual (printed) and electronic.
-Selecting the 'printed bank statement' option will require to manually refer between Actionstep's set of transactions and the ones provided to you by your bank, where as the 'electronic statement upload' option will allow you to upload a copy of the transactions to the system and manage everything from within the page.
+Selecting the 'printed bank statement' option will require you to manually refer between Actionstep's set of transactions and the ones provided to you by your bank, whereas the 'electronic statement upload' option will allow you to upload a copy of the transactions to the system and manage everything from within the page.

-If you are reconciling against a printed or unofficially downloaded bank statement, you'll need to enter in the closing balance as per the statement, so that the system knows to reconcile towards this amount.
+Suppose you are reconciling against a printed or unofficially downloaded bank statement.
+In that case, you'll need to enter the closing balance as per the statement, so that the system knows to reconcile towards this amount.
 After that, it is simply a matter of matching any items that are found in both Actionstep and on the bank statement, as per the screenshot below.